Vile abuse on bank transfer messages from ex

 Police have been approached for comment.

-"We have a monitoring process that we introduced last year to identify transactions containing offensive phrases.
-The Westpac customer in question was picked up through this process last week and we sent him a warning letter via email on Monday," said Ian Hankins, Westpac NZ General Manager of Consumer Banking and Wealth.
+"We have a monitoring process that we introduced last year to identify transactions containing offensive phrases," said Ian Hankins, Westpac NZ general manager of consumer banking and wealth.

 "We continue to refine our processes and educate our staff about our programme, and will be reminding our employees that complaints like these ones should be escalated immediately to our Extra Care team."